aiqc/AIQC/docs/_build/html/_sources/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-    Most of us are all too familiar with the concept of a spreadsheet; where each row represents a record, and each column provides information that describes about that record.
+    Most of us are all too familiar with the concept of a spreadsheet; where each <i>row</i> represents a record, and each <i>column</i> provides information about those records.
 Let us then, examine the two major types of AI analysis in the context of a spreadsheet:
   </p>